 This CDC infographic (PDF - 227KB) explains the differences between surgical masks and N95 respirators.

 A: The FDA regulates face masks, including cloth face coverings, barrier face coverings, and surgical masks as medical devices when they are intended for a medical purpose.
 Medical purposes include uses related to helping prevent the spread of COVID-19.
 Face masks intended for use by the general public for non-medical purposes, such as for use in construction and other industrial applications, are not medical devices.

 A: If worn properly, face masks, barrier face coverings, surgical masks, or respirators may reduce the chance of spreading a COVID-19 infection between you and those around you.
-The CDC provides information on Using PPE, How to Protect Yourself and Others, and When You’ve Been Fully Vaccinated.
+The CDC provides information on How to Protect Yourself and Others, and Staying Up to Date with Your COVID-19 Vaccines.